Windsor lines of the London and South Western Railway: Windsor, Staines and South Western Railway

-After some dubious dealing by the Commissioners of Woods, Forests, Land Revenues, Works and Buildings, acting for the Windsor estate, a further act of Parliament was passed on 26 June 1849 to authorise crossing the River Thames and reaching Windsor.
+After some dubious dealing by the Commissioners of Woods, Forests, Land Revenues, Works and Buildings, acting for the Windsor estate, a further act of Parliament, the South-western Windsor Extension Act 1849 (12 & 13 Vict. c. xxxiv), was passed on 26 June 1849 to authorise crossing the River Thames and reaching Windsor.
 The line was built hastily, and on 9 August 1849 two piers of the Thames river bridge at a location known as Black Potts settled, making the line unusable.
 Shortly afterwards the bridge over the Grand Union Canal suffered similarly when the centres were struck.
 Rectification measures were put in hand, and the line opened to a temporary station at Windsor on 1 December 1849.
 There was something of a race against the GWR, building its branch from Slough, and the bridge failures allowed the GWR to open its Windsor station first, on 8 October 1849.